dustinpfister/blog_posts/_posts/python-string.md

 print( n )                  # 42
 ```

 There are other built in functions such as the float function, but the basic idea is more or less the same.
-In any case to convert a string value to another value it will just require passing the string value to the approprate built in function, or whatever method or function there is to prefrom the type conversion.
+In any case to convert a string value to another value it will just require passing the string value to the appropriate built in function, or whatever method or function there is to preform the type conversion.

-### 1.4 - Concat strings
+### 1.4 - Concatenate strings

-Concating strings can work more or less the same way as I am used to coming from a javaScript background.
-However I will want to make sure that all the values are converted to strings when just adding them togetaher first.
+Concatenating strings can work more or less the same way as I am used to coming from a javaScript background.
+However I will want to make sure that all the values are converted to strings when just adding them together first.
 Python will not do type conversion for me like in javaScript, not a big deal I just need to always use the str built in function for any and all values that might not be a string in most cases thus far.

 ```python
 # if two strings I can just add